Zlika/theodore/README.md

 ### Thomson flavors

-By default, the core emulates a TO8 computer.
-Using the "Thomson flavor" option you can switch to other models (currently: TO8, TO8D, TO9, TO9+, MO5).
+By default, the core tries to guess the required Thomson model based on the name of the file loaded (e.g. saphir_to8.fd will switch to TO8, pulsar_mo5.k7 will switch to MO5 and so on).
+The fallback is to emulate a TO8 computer.
+Using the "Thomson flavor" option you can force the emulation of a particular model (currently: TO8, TO8D, TO9, TO9+, MO5), or use "Auto" for the default "best guess" behavior.

 ### Save states